PriyadharshiniN-Rezilyens/Rezilyens-Project/README.md

 ![image](https://github.com/user-attachments/assets/e65fae74-2e9f-4b7b-a7ae-3085167c32ab)

+To prioritize which assets are most at risk, I calculated a composite risk score for each one by combining both network-based and vulnerability-based insights.
+First, I computed degree centrality and betweenness centrality to understand how connected and strategically important an asset is within the graph, because more connected or central assets are generally more exposed.
+Then, I averaged the CVSS scores and exploit probabilities of vulnerabilities linked to each asset to capture how severe and exploitable those issues are.
+I also included the probability of being targeted by threat actors, which reflects the likelihood of a real-world attack.
+All of these metrics were brought together using a weighted formula to generate a final risk score.
+Assets were then ranked from highest to lowest risk, allowing me to clearly identify which systems (like WebApp-01 and Workstation-04) require the most immediate attention.
+This approach helped turn complex and interconnected cybersecurity data into clear, actionable insights.

 ### Step 5: Visualize Risk Rankings
   1. A bar chart of all asset risk scores is generated
   2. Top 5 risky assets are highlighted in red